 For the past year, the term “big data” -- or data rapidly growing in both size and type -- has gained striking momentum with vendors peddling new products and businesses inquiring how to manage and analyze the deluge.
+That trend is likely to continue in 2012, according to the International Institute for Analytics (IIA).

 The faculty members of the IIA -- which was co-founded by Babson College professor Thomas Davenport, who also serves as the firm’s research director -- recently shared their predictions for what’s in store for the new year.
 Those predictions ranged from a growing interest in analytics programs and health care to the continued evolution of social media and big data.
 But thematically, many of the institute’s predictions hinged on a more streamlined, more collaborative business environment that takes advantage of new (and old) tools and the employees who use them.